Posted May 14, 2019 in Plastic Surgery

 Many people are hesitant to schedule surgery because they are anxious and do not know what to expect, sometimes resulting in their condition to worsen over time.
 To try to ease some of those concerns, I am going to walk you through a typical in-office excision procedure so you can be educated and prepared when you come to see us at Mountcastle Plastic Surgery.

-First you will meet with one of our warm caring nurses and she will review your medical history and ask what brought you in.
-Most of the time it is for a skin lesion, skin cancer or mass removal.
-The nurse will feel it, look at it and get a picture for your chart.
-If you decide to do surgery same day, which most of our patients do, the nurse will go over the procedure and have you sign your consent form.
-We also pull your benefits before hand so we can review your estimated out of pocket cost for the procedure.
-We like for our patient to know what they will be financially responsible for before surgery because no one likes getting a surprise bill in the mail.
+First, you will meet with one of our warm caring nurses and she will review your medical history and ask what brought you in.
+Most of the time it is for a skin lesion, skin cancer, or mass removal.
+The nurse will feel it, look at it, and get a picture for your chart.
+If you decide to do surgery the same day, which most of our patients do, the nurse will go over the procedure and have you sign your consent form.
+We also pull your benefits beforehand so we can review your estimated out of pocket cost for the procedure.
+We like for our patients to know what they will be financially responsible for before surgery because no one likes getting a surprise bill in the mail.